 - 1. Implement the concept of software effort estimation in developing software project. - 2.
 Develop a responsible attitude towards the use of computer as well as the technology. - 3.
 Evaluate the risks during the development of software projects - 4.
 Understand the organization behavior in software project management. - 5.
-Implement team management process in developing quality software
+Implement team management process in developing quality software - 6.
+Monitor the software project management in various ways such as cost control, performance control, etc.,

--Software Project Management -Project evaluation and programme Management- An overview of Project planning- Stepwise planning-Selection of an appropriate project Approach.
+Software Project Management -Project evaluation and programme Management- An overview of Project planning- Stepwise planning-Selection of an appropriate project Approach.